Please scroll down to find the grade level you are looking for or click here for a printable list.

 K.PS1: Matter and Its Interactions

-1) Plan and conduct an investigation to describe and classify different kinds of materials including wood, plastic, metal, cloth, and paper by their observable properties and whether they are natural or human-made.
+1) Plan and conduct an investigation using patterns to classify different kinds of materials by their observable properties (i.e. absorbency, color, texture, hardness, and flexibility), by their uses, and by whether they occur naturally or are manufactured.

 2) Conduct investigations to understand that matter can exist in different states and has properties that can be observed and tested.